leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

 Did you follow code style guidance and best practices covered in class, such as spacing, indentation, modularity, and semantic naming?
 Did you comment your code as your instructors have in class?

 - **Problem Solving**
-Are you able to defend why you implemented your solution in a certain way?
+Are you able to explain why you implemented your solution in a certain way?
 Can you demonstrate that you thought through alternative implementations?

 ## Example Project Idea